aosabook/500lines/flow-shop/chapter.md

 ```

 ## Discussion
 In this chapter we have seen what can be accomplished with a relatively small amount of code in order to solve the complex optimization problem of flow shop scheduling.
-By leveraging the ```collections```, ```functools```, and ```itertools``` python packages, we pieced together a wide variety of solving strategies.
-Rather than using any one strategy, we saw also how a strategy can be chosen dynamically to shift during the solving process.

-The overall approach that our flow shop scheduling solver adopts, is that of local search.
-Finding the optimal solution for larger problems may be infeasible, and with local search we can instead move from one solution to another, while aiming to find an effective solution.
+Finding the best quality solution to a large optimization problem such as the flow shop can be difficult.
+When this is the case, we can turn to approximation techniques, such as local search, to compute a solution that is *good enough*.
+With local search we can move from one solution to another, while aiming to find one of good quality.
 The general intuition behind local search can be applied to a wide range of problems.
 We focused on (1) generating a neighbourhood of related solutions to a problem from one candidate solution, and (2) establishing ways to evaluate and compare solutions.
 With these two components in hand, we can use the local search paradigm to find a valuable solution when the best option simply is too difficult to compute.

+Rather than using any one strategy to solve the problem, we saw how a strategy can be chosen dynamically to shift during the solving process.
+This simple and powerful technique gives the program the ability to mix and match partial strategies for the problem at hand, and it also means that the developer does not have to hand-tailor the strategy.